machanism-org/machai/ghostwriter/src/site/markdown/act.md

 ### unit-tests

-Guides Ghostwriter to generate and improve unit tests.
+Generates and improves unit tests and aims for high coverage.

-Use it when you want Ghostwriter to run the build, inspect JaCoCo coverage, and add or improve tests until coverage is high (targeting at least 90%).
+Use it when you want Ghostwriter to run the build, inspect coverage (JaCoCo), and add or improve tests until coverage is high (targeting at least 90%).